jjrrw174/PocketBook-Desktop-and-App-Customizations/README.md

 2. If you plugged into PC, navigate to ROOT/applications/.
 If SSH, cd /mnt/ext1/applications/
 3. create a new folder in /applications/ called icons
-4. Copy the two files from the attached desktop_app_koreader.zip into the applications/icons/ folder --Notes--
+4. Copy the two files from the attached desktop_app_koreader.zip into the applications/icons/ folder

+--Notes--
 You can rename these file if you wish
 One file is for the static image, the other file that ends in _f is for when you click this icon

 ### Changing the App Icon
-1. Confirm that you have the two KOReader bmp image files in \system\resources\Line
+1. Confirm that you have the two KOReader bmp image files in /applications/icons/
 2. Once confirmed, navigate to /system/config/desktop/
 3. Open the view.json file
 4. Add the following text between the applications and _comment key